smuemd/postcss-ant/in/example/basic-usage.md

 You can specify a gutter size (a valid CSS length) as the 2nd param to `ant()`.
 For example, notice the `0` in `ant(1/3, 0)[1]`.
 It would make the gutter `0`, effectively returning `calc(100% * 1/3)` (or `33.333%`).
 I refer to these as "local gutters".

-By default, the gutter is `30px`, but you can change this on a global level by setting an atRule of `@ant-gutter 15px;`.
+By default, the gutter is `30px`, but you can change this on a global level by setting an atRule like `@ant-gutter 15px;`.
 An atRule should go at the top of a stylesheet.

 You can set both a global gutter and a local gutter.
 So the grids throughout your site could have a global gutter of `60px`, but maybe you want a particular grid to be spaced out to `90px` with a local gutter.